 Sub-goal 11.3 represents institutional aspects of sustainable development governance.
-This area is concerned with clustering national and international efforts at policy co-ordination, and integration both among stakeholders and between levels of decision-making.
+This area is concerned with clustering national and international efforts at policy co-ordination, and integration both among stakeholders and between levels of decision making.
 Countries rank quite differently, and there are some that do not have any entries at all in this thematic sub-goal area (Japan).
-On the other hand, good examples exist - from ensuring that cabinet processes facilitate the integration of sustainable development aspects into decision-making (Australia) to bringing a national sustainable development monitoring council under purview of the Finance Minister (Bangladesh).
-Other traditional notions of governance, i.e., transparency, accountability, participation are seen here in countries' national goals.
-Some countries propose detailed indicators to measure governance performance (Bangladesh and Poland).
-Other countries that focus heavily on goals related to consultations imply a priority towards participation, but matching indicators seem lacking (France).
+On the other hand, good examples exist-from ensuring that cabinet processes facilitate the integration of sustainable development aspects into decision making (Australia) to bringing a national sustainable development monitoring council under purview of the Finance Minister (Bangladesh).
+Other traditional notions of governance (i.e., transparency, accountability, participation) are seen here in countries' national goals.
+Some countries that focus heavily on goals related to consultations imply a priority towards participation, but matching indicators seem lacking (France).